michael-collins/feeling-responsive/collections/_assignments/verb-noun-text.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will create a final render of the Kem Weber Airline
+  content: In this exercise, you will practice using PBR materials, modeling, lighting,
-    Chair.
-You will practice setting up 3-point lighting, adding cameras, creating a backdrop, optionally adding additional textures to the materials, configuring render settings, and doing some post-production cleanup in Photoshop.
+    and rendering.
+You will also use compositional theory from art and design to organize elements in a 3D scene to create an image.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives
   numbered-items-list:
-  - Become familiarized with the rendering process.
+  - Become familiarized with the PBR workflow.
-  - Become familiarized with setting up and configuring lights and a backdrop.
-  - Practice color grading in Photoshop
+  - Practice good composition from art and design theory.
   list-item: []
 - template: assignment-demo
   block: assignment-a-demo